ginstrom/paladin-novel/cline_docs/characters.md

 ## Pell
 *   **Bio/Description:** A thief, lean and sharp-eyed, perpetually alert and calculating.
 Resourceful, skilled with knives, and adept at picking locks and acquiring items (e.g., a file to remove manacles).
 A capable and ruthless fighter when necessary.
 Loyal to Gond and Sim.
 Initially described in Chapter 2 as being chained with Sim.
+*   **Backstory:** Formerly a scout/rogue/spy for hire.
+As a poor street urchin, he witnessed great injustice that made him contemptuous of the law and those who enforce it unjustly.
+Gond is the first leader he has met who genuinely cares about those he leads, which makes Pell want to follow him and believe in his message of liberation.
 *   **First Appearance:** Chapter 2
 *   **Key Actions/Events:**
     *   Identifies a careless guard (Greasy) as a weak link for escape (Ch 2).